kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-configuration-file.md

 ~~~

-The other is to centralize the configuration for all of the stacks:
+The other is to centralize the configuration for all of the stacks in one place:

 ~~~ console